Firefighter who died battling Mendocino Complex fires mourned by Utah town

 The Ranch fire, the larger of the two fires known as the Mendocino Complex fires, continued to expand Monday night into Tuesday, growing to 305,990 acres by Tuesday evening.
 At 64 percent containment, it continued its push north into the Mendocino National Forest.

-Along with fully contained River fire, both fires have torched 354,910 acres and are 64 percent contained, Cal Fire said Tuesday evening.
+Along with the fully contained River fire, both fires have torched ?354,910 acres and are 64 percent contained, Cal Fire said Tuesday evening.
 The area’s thick vegetation and mountainous terrain remains an ongoing hurdle for crews on the ground, officials said.

 Cal Fire said that on the northwest and northeast edges of the Ranch fire, crews spent the day constructing control lines for firing operations in the coming days.

 Bulldozers worked to strengthen lines along the area’s Gilmore Ridge, moving north through the 2012 Mill fire scar toward Davis Flat, according to the U.S. Department of Agriculture.
 Construction of new containment lines along Cabbage Patch, Bushy Camp and the Noel Ridges areas will continue, the agency said Tuesday.

 The Lake Pillsbury area in Lake County and Stonyford community in Colusa County also were a priority, Cal Fire said.

 Some Lake Pillsbury residents who have remained despite a mandatory evacuation described a valiant effort by firefighters to protect structures, vacation cabins and homes, as well as permanent residences.